Traveling sucks sometimes, it’s a fact.

-Thankfully, I didn’t end up soiling myself in the backseat of that taxi, but I came about as close as humanly possible – non-stop, for an hour straight.
+Thankfully, I didn’t end up soiling myself in the backseat of that taxi, but I came about as close as humanly possible for an hour straight.

 Once my Didi driver finally arrived at the airport, I scrambled to the check-in counter, with only 58 minutes before my flight was set to depart.
 A sign sat in front of the counter to inform me that check-in had closed just two minutes prior.
 For a pathetic moment, I attempted to find a customer service agent that could help, but I quickly scampered to the bathroom after minimal effort.

 The sweet joyous relief from my bathroom trip quickly faded as the realization sunk in that I’d most likely missed my flight.
 I went back to the check-in counter and couldn’t find anyone to help.
-My flight was already boarding.
+My flight was already boarding and I hadn’t even gone through security.
 I was completely screwed.

-I eventually booked a new (and expensive) flight back to the U.S. which was set to take off later that evening.
+I eventually booked a new and very expensive flight back to the U.S. which was set to take off later that evening.
 It got delayed multiple times over a six-hour period until it was finally canceled at 4:00 a.m.
 The airline then drove me to a hotel, where I showered and slept for 20 minutes before they started banging on my door and hurried me back to the airport in a haze of confusion.

 Embarrassed and demoralized, I eventually arrived back in Colorado a full 48 hours later than planned.
 I had forfeited a substantial amount of money booking my new trip back home and was running on very little sleep.
 I was a complete emotional disaster.